jhamman15/JavaStockDatabase/README.md

 # About this Application
 This Java appliction reads in a stock market CSV file for a specific stock ticker.
 It will then display different values (highs, lows, etc..) based on the functions written in the program.
-This program was written to pass specific unit tests.
+There were specific unit tests written for this program that were all passed.